Our Values Drive Our Behaviors

 Mentor-Protégé Program

-As an experienced business and award-winning mentor since the 1990s, FNI aims to help small and disadvantaged-business protégés develop effective business practices and successful operations.
-The objective of our program is to build long-term relationships with our protégés, help them grow their business, deepen our contracting opportunities together, and serve our clients successfully.
+As an experienced business and award-winning mentor since the 1990s, Freese and Nichols helps small and disadvantaged-business protégés develop effective business practices and successful operations.
+Our program aims to build long-term relationships with our protégés, help them grow their business, deepen our contracting opportunities together, and serve our clients successfully.

-Over the years, FNI has developed mutually beneficial relationships with Small, M/W/DBE and HUB firms, specifically through our collaborative mentor-protégé partnerships.
+Over the years, Freese and Nichols has developed mutually beneficial relationships with Small, M/W/DBE, veteran and HUB firms, specifically through our collaborative mentor-protégé partnerships.
 Some of these relationships have been sponsored by our clients, and others have organically grown through our ongoing relationships.
 Our partnership starts by entering into an agreement that sets expectations for both parties.
-We set regular meetings to provide opportunities for collaboration and then work as a team with our protégés to develop a mentor-protégé plan, which can include a variety of activities such as:
+We set regular meetings to provide opportunities for collaboration and then work as a team with our protégés to develop a mentor-protégé plan, which can include a variety of activities:

-• Coordinating technical and business training with outside organizations or through our own FNUniversity (FNI’s internal training program).
+• Coordinating technical and business training with outside organizations or through FNUniversity, our internal training program.

 • Sharing best practices and knowledge of current industry regulations and government requirements.